 Some have naturally peaceful effects, like the heady perfume of a bath steeped in lavender and earl grey tea.
 There is absolutely no reason to resist the Aphrodite Deluxe Bath Bomb’s bouquet of sweet vanilla, chocolate absolute, wild Bulgarian rose, and creamy coconut milk either - talk about a bath fit for the gods.

 ...Remember what we said about the sixteenth century noblewomen?
 It turns out, they were not allowed to bathe without attendants until 1870 when the bathroom as a concept came into play and solitary bathing emerged.

 Now, with that in mind, this week, close the door, settle back into the serum-infused water, and remember: Bath time is your time.

 - Faerhaven Whipped Body Butter for the most comfortable post-soak skin

-- Way of Will Soothe + Cool Massage Oil for the best all over massage
+- Epic Blend Coconut Vanilla Body Oil for the best all over massage

-- Fitglow Cloud Ceramide Body Cream for the gentlest sensitive skin hug
+- Schaf Body Lotion for the gentlest sensitive skin hug

 What's the most important part of your ritual?
 Let us know in the comments below!

 Anastasia Barbuzzi is a freelance journalist and the founder of $HMONEY Radio, a podcast designed to make financial literacy approachable, attainable, and fun to talk about for millennial women.
-She is also the Digital Editor of Style Canada and a writer for Yahoo Canada.
 Anastasia is a lifelong bookworm and shutterbug, and you'll find her reporting on beauty, fashion, life, and style on the web and in print.
 A brand with a clean, green attitude and an almond milk cappuccino are a couple of her favourite things.